cert-manager/cert-manager/design/acme-orders-challenges-crd.md

 #### Order controller

-When an order is created, all of the spec fields must be defined.
+When an order is created, all of the spec fields must be defined, including CSR.
 The Order controller will be responsible for handling the entirety of an ACME order.
 The 'spec' describes an order to be created.
-The controller will keep the 'status' fields up to date by periodically syncing with the ACME server.
+The controller will update the 'status' fields of the Order, sometimes by re-checking the order status with the ACME server, throughout the Order handling flow.

 * The Order controller will attempt to create a new order with the ACME server if the `status.url` field is not set.
-It will copy details of the order back onto the Order resoure, to save subsequent calls to the ACME server when not required.
+It will copy details of the order, e.g. the list of authorizations that must be completed, back onto the Order resource's 'status' block, to save subsequent calls to the ACME server for this information.

-* If the orders 'state' is 'final' (i.e. one of valid, invalid or expired) then the controller will take no further action and return.
-(TODO: should we delete challenge resources for this order here too?)
+* If the order's state is 'final' (i.e. one of valid, invalid, expired, errored) then the controller will take no further action and return.
+Any Challenge resources that were created for this Order will also be cleaned up if they exist.

 * For each authorization on the Order, the order controller will select a challenge type to use to solve the authorization (based on the Issuer config and Order's SolverConfig) and then ensure a Challenge resource for each authorization exists.

-* The order controller will check the status of the Challenge resources that are related to it, and if any of them have changed state, it will 'resync' the order status with the ACME server.
+* The order controller will check the status of the Challenge resources that are related to it, and once all of them are 'valid', will resync the Order state with the ACME server to confirm it has entered the 'Ready' state.

 * If the order is 'ready', the order controller will attempt to 'finalize' the order using the CSR as specified on the Order resource (i.e. `spec.csr`).
-After this finalization has completed, the order status will be updated and the order's `status.certificateURL` field will be set.
+After this finalization has completed, the order status will be updated and the order's `status.certificate` field will be set to the encoded PEM certificate data.

 #### Challenge controller